Percy Principles of Art and

 have

 "intentional accidents" as part of the lesson.
-This is one to
+It is a way to

 learn